jomjol/neural-network-analog-needle-readout/Server-CNN_Analog-Needle-Readout/README.md

 # Node server using an neural network with tensorflow
 Details on setup and training of the CNN neural network

+To run the node.js code copy the whole directory (minimum: server_analog_readout_converter.js) and the subdirectory "lib" and "image".

+Path are relative, so it should run immediatly with the following command:
+* `node server_analog_readout_converter.js`

+### Remarks
+* Python assumes some libraries to be installed using `pip install`:
+	* `opencv4nodejs`
+	* `@tensorflow/tfjs-node`
+	* `@tensorflow/tfjs`
+	* `jpeg-js`

+As most of the other system is encoded in node.js I decided not to directly use python, but instead set up the usage of the neural network in an node.js environment.
+The tensorflow library is also supported for node.js and beside installing the supporting libraries, there is only one barrier to overcome:

 ### Content of the subdirectory
 * The whole subdirectory can directly run in an node.js environment
 * Don't forget to copy including the subfolders - they contain library and a trained version of the model